KrishnaDhondge/KrishnaDhondge/README.md

 - 👋 Hi, I’m @KrishnaDhondge
 - 👀 I’m interested in ...DevOps Cloud & Technology
+- 🌱 I had
-- 🌱 I’m currently learning ..in SGGSIE&T Nanded
+ studied engineering ..in SGGSIE&T Nanded
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .. at krishnadhondge111@gmail.com